Skip to content

 Enter your details

 The house alarm cost in the UK can vary greatly depending on the size of the property, the features and components included, and the provider you choose.
-Here is an overview of typical alarm system costs in 2023:
+So how much does a burglar alarm cost?
+Here is an overview of typical alarm system costs in 2024:

 Basic alarm system – £150-£300